PennyLaneAI/pennylane/pennylane/workflow/return_types_spec.rst

 With the exception of the specialized mid-circuit measurement return specification, the below description applies for the entire workflow, from the device instance all the way up to the ``QNode``.
-The result object corresponding to a given circuit should match whether or not the circuit is being passed to a device, processed by a transform, having it's derivative bound to an ML interface, or returned from a ``QNode``.
+The result object corresponding to a given circuit should match whether the circuit is being passed to a device, processed by a transform, having it's derivative bound to an ML interface, or returned from a ``QNode``.

 While this document says ``tuple`` and includes examples using ``tuple`` throughout this document, the